-If you go back to the original channel for that station (in my case 2.1), it's possible that your TV will be able to "connect" the new channel to the old displayed channel.
-In my case, that didn't work, but I'm happy to get CBS again, even if I have tune it at channel 31.1 instead of 2.1.
+If you go back to the original channel for that station (in my case 2.1), it’s possible that your TV will be able to “connect” the new channel to the old displayed channel.
+In my case, that didn’t work, but I’m happy to get CBS again, even if I have to get it on channel 31.1 instead of 2.1.

 Another thing you can try is to update your TV’s firmware (i.e., the software that runs inside your TV), especially if it is an older TV.

 Check your TV manufacturer’s website for any updates.
 Sometimes you can download these to a USB stick, then plug it into your TV to update it.